ayushmaskey/ayushmaskey.github.io/bigdatas/docker-basics.md

 ```

 #### Images
 Command to download some of the useful images I came across as I build docker containers for the syslog analysis.
 Downloading official images is less of a security risk.
-I am paranoid when it comes to using anything on internet.
+I am paranoid when it comes to using scripts from internet.

 ```
 docker pull ubuntu